8 MIN READ

-That’s why retailers use the holiday to shill for pricy items many people have put off buying or replacing for a while.
+That’s why retailers use the holiday to shill for pricey items many people have put off buying or replacing for a while.
 Take advantage.

 One of the best times to buy jewelry is in February — but only after Valentine’s Day.

-Look for discounts of up to 80% off after retailers take off their rose-colored glasses.
+Look for discounts of up to 80 percent off after retailers remove their rose-colored glasses.
 It’s not worth paying the love tax to celebrate with your sweetheart, anyway.

 Winter coats take up a ton of room in your closet and just as much room in stores.
 Help retailers clear ’em out this month, and you’ll get a big discount.

 Spring forward by making these smart purchases in March.

 Don’t wait until a week before your big family vacation to get a new suitcase.
 March is the best time to buy luggage, as it’s on sale to entice shoppers who are desperate to be done with snowy, dreary winter and who crave a little spring break.

 Just don’t forget where you put it when it’s time to pack.

 Whether you’re looking for a treadmill or just a set of dumbbells, March is the time to shop.
 Retailers know you’re going outside to exercise soon, so they want to unload in-home workout gear.

 What to Buy in April